 Legal Header

-Figure S1.6 shows the historical and forecast AECO-C natural gas price.
+Figure S1.5 shows the historical and forecast AECO-C natural gas price.

 Summary

-Natural gas prices, including AECO-C and Henry Hub, increased throughout 2022.
-The price differential between AECO-C and Henry Hub widened to US$2.38 per million British thermal units (MMBtu), up from US$0.89/MMBtu in 2021.
+Natural gas prices, including AECO-C and Henry Hub, decreased over 2023.
+The price differential between AECO-C and Henry Hub narrowed from US$2.38 per million British thermal units (MMBtu) in 2022 to US$0.52/MMBtu.

 Low- and High-Price Cases

-The low- and high-price cases capture the near- and long-term volatility of the AECO C price and are estimated using a 90 per cent confidence interval.
+The low- and high-price cases capture the near- and long-term volatility of the AECO C price and are estimated using a 90% confidence interval.
 The following factors affect the price cases:

 Low-price case: